 - (1) Begin by writing a succinct summary of the author's key thesis.
 If you had to describe in one or two sentences what this book is about, how would you express that in your own words?
-This introductory paragraph should serve as a 'road map' for the reader as to what your review will cover. - (2) Follow this with a description of the most important key ideas the author presents and discusses in support of his central thesis.
-What are the essential ideas presented? - (3) Next you need to reflect critically and engage with the author's key ideas.
+This introductory paragraph should serve as a 'road map' for the reader as to what your review will cover. - (2) Follow this with a description of the most important key ideas the author presents and discusses in support of his central thesis especially with regard to Christian mission.
+What are the essential ideas presented?
+Comment on the basis and history of Christian mission in relation both to God's activity in the world and to the diverse social and cultural realities of human life. - (3) Next you need to reflect critically and engage with the author's key ideas.
 What is your assessment (agreement or disagreement) with what you have read, and more importantly, why did you come to this assessment?
-Be sure to devote greater emphasis to the second part of this question. - (4) Finally, reflect critically on how the ideas you've engaged with have impacted you, both personally and corporately.
-How has what you've read changed, enriched, stretched you?
+Be sure to defend your assessment. - (4) Finally, reflect critically on how the ideas you've engaged with have impacted you, both personally and corporately.
+How has what you've read changed, enriched, stretched you in your understanding of mission?
 How will it impact your ministry in the Church and the World?